 About

-He is currently undertaking an MA in Fine Art at Central Saint Martins (2025–2027).
+Wadcock is currently undertaking an MA Fine Art at Central Saint Martins, University of the Arts London.

-Education
+Bio & Education

-• MA Fine Art, Central Saint Martins, University of the Arts London, 2025–2027
+He is currently undertaking an MA Fine Art at Central Saint Martins, University of the Arts London (2025–2027).

 Exhibitions

-• Filthy Lucre Greening: The Exhibition, City Lit Gallery, London, 2025
+Filthy Lucre Greening: The Exhibition, City Lit Gallery, London, 2025

-• Archway Open Studios, Central Saint Martins, London, 2025
+Archway Open Studios, Central Saint Martins, London, 2025

-• Brixton Department Store, London, 2025
+Brixton Department Store, London, 2025

 Residencies / Fieldwork

-• Snowdonia residency, Corris, Winter 2025
+Snowdonia residency, Corris, Winter 2025

-• Somerset Levels, Wick Farm residency, Summer 2025
+Wick Farm residency, Somerset Levels, Summer 2025

 SUPERWRX